How to Practice Firework Safety on the Fourth of July

 Always be aware of your surroundings.
 Thousands of burn injuries from fireworks are treated each year around the Fourth of July.

 If you or someone you know has suffered a firework injury due to negligence, please contact our lawyers in Orlando today at (407) 712-7300 for a FREE case evaluation.
-Colling Gilbert Wright & Carter proudly serves clients in Orlando, Florida and nationwide.
+Colling Gilbert Wright proudly serves clients in Orlando, Florida and nationwide.